How often do you deploy updates to your SaaS product? Weekly? Daily? Several times a day?

 However, your customers want you to fix bugs.

-An inevitable side-effect of frequently adding new features to your product is that quality suffers.
+An inevitable side-effect of frequently adding new features to your SaaS product is that quality suffers.
 The more features you add, the more bugs could creep into your product.

 Your customers would have a much happier experience using your product if you made existing features as bug-free as possible.
 After all, using a product only for it to inexplicably refuse to do something it should is very annoying for customers.
 It can cause them to stop using your product altogether, particularly if it happens once too often.